Starburst (novel): Plot summary

-A doomed astronaut crew become superpowered.
+Starbust is a novel in which an astronaut crew goes from being doomed to becoming superpowered.

 Reception

 Dave Langford reviewed Starburst for White Dwarf #54, and stated that "OK at novelette length but Pohl just hinted at the details of their offstage apotheosis: but the more you hear about it the less likely it sounds, and the book becomes a prolonged anticlimax.
 A smooth read, yes, but the original story is diluted to insipidity."